-Principal Financial recently created a team of data scientists to work within their Global Investments Department to analyze equity data and help the company make better financial decisions.
+Principal Financial recently has a team of data scientists and interns that work within their Global Investments Department to analyze equity data and help the company make better financial decisions.
 This team does not have a unified or consistent way of aggregating data and running models on data.
 This causes losses in time and efficiency.